danadria/danadria.github.io/_pages/about.md

 - Defended MSc Thesis! 🎉
 - The [preprint](https://psyarxiv.com/pruwd/) of my recent collaboration with Caspar van Lissa and Mauricio Garnier-Villarreal is out!

-Want to get in touch? 😁
+Want to get in touch? 🔥
 ======

 I'm very outgoing!
-If you're interesting in any of my work or if you think I might be able to help you with yours, feel free to [reach out!](mailto:danadria@uu.nl).
-I find human connection, knowledge-sharing and problem-solving incredibly fulfilling!
+If you're interesting in any of my work or if you think I might be able to help you with yours, feel free to [reach out!](mailto:danadria@uu.nl) I find human connection, knowledge-sharing and problem-solving incredibly fulfilling!